troclaux/notes/aws.md

   - required for ec2 instances in public subnets to:
     - download packages
     - be accessed via SSH or a browser
-- NAT (Network Address Translation) gateway (aws-managed): managed aws service that allows instances in a private subnet to connect to the internet, but prevents the internet from initiating a connection back
+- NAT (Network Address Translation) gateway (aws-managed): managed AWS service that allows instances in a private subnet to initiate outbound connections to the internet (e.g. for updates or API calls), but prevents the internet from initiating inbound connections to those instances
   - e.g. private ec2 can download updates or access external APIs without being publicly exposed
   - usually are placed in a public subnet and route private subnet traffic through it
 - NAT instances (self-managed): is an ec2 instance configured manually to perform the same function as NAT gateway

-- Network ACL (Access Control List): security layer used in networks to control inbound/outbound traffic at the subnet level
+- NACL (Network Access Control List): security layer used in networks to control inbound/outbound traffic at the subnet level
+  - stateless

+- stateful: tracks active connections and allows return traffic automatically
+- stateless: doesn't track connection state
-  - stateless: rules must be defined for both inbound and outbound traffic
+  - you must define both inbound and outbound rules explicitly, like with NACLs
   - supports ALLOW and DENY rules
   - rules only include IP addresses

+- VPC peering: connect 2 VPCs privately using aws' network and make them behave as if they are the same network
+  - IP address ranges can't overlap

+> [!TIP]
+> Route Tables: control the roads each neighborhood (subnet) uses to reach other places.
+> Security Groups: control the doors and who can enter/exit each house (instance).
+> Internet Gateway: acts like a main entrance to the city (VPC) that lets traffic in/out from the internet, but only if neighborhoods (subnets) build roads (routes) to it.

 ### ENI (Elastic Network Interface)

-> manages network connectivity for an ec2 instance in a vpc
+> manages networking for ec2 instance in a vpc

+- network interface: virtual network card that connects ec2 instances and other aws resources to a vpc network
 - allows you to create multiple network interfaces for an ec2 instance
 - use cases
   - creating a management network interface